Soontao/cf-node-debug-example/README.md

 ## Key Points

-* specify the start `command` for cloud foundry in `manifest.yml`. (the `node --inspect=39999` option will let the nodejs runtime start debugger server at 39999 port).
+* specify the start `command` for cloud foundry in `manifest.yml`.
+    * the `node --inspect=39999` option will let the nodejs runtime start debugger server at 39999 port.
     * `node --inspect` will not wait a debugger attach, it means the server can run without debugger.
+    * and, application server will not stop when debugger dis-connected from it.
     * in another words, developers could connect & dis-connect to the debugger server again & again.
 * create tunnel between cloud foundry and your host by `cf ssh -L LOCAL_PORT:REMOTE_HOST:REMOTE_PORT`, and `ssh -L` is a ssh option, just ref the ssh document.
     * `cf ssh -L 9999:127.0.0.1:39999`, means the remote nodejs process debugger server will be mapped to localhost:9999
     * the `REMOTE_HOST` must be set as `127.0.0.1` because you just want to access the host running nodejs app (instead of others)
 * the vscode launch configuration `remote-debug`
-    * `port` means the local mapping debugger port, if you use another port, change this.
+    * `configurations[name=remote-debug].port` means the local debugger port, if you use another port in `cf ssh tunnel`, change this.
-    * `remoteRoot` means the remote source code base directory, for cloud foundry, please set it as `/home/vcap/app` is fine, this configuration will make your `vscode` & `sourcemap` will work.
+    * `configurations[name=remote-debug].remoteRoot` means the remote source code base directory, for cloud foundry, please always set it as `/home/vcap/app` is fine, this configuration will make your `vscode` & `sourcemap` will work.
-* if you don't have source code, just use `chrome://inspect` is OK, the tool will fetch the compiled source code from cloud foundry.
+* if you don't have source code, or your local source code is out-of-date, just use `chrome://inspect` is OK, the tool will fetch the compiled source code from cloud foundry.
     * remember to add `39999` as debugger connection, or map remote `39999` port to a default port (`9222`/`9229`).
+* application with load balancer (multi instances)
+    * ref this [doc](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#ssh-common-flags), specify the instance index.
+    * but, you know, generally, you don't know which instance you should to debug, its a complex topic, you need other tools.

 ## Screenshots